Update: This story has been revised throughout to clarify the use of Briefcam in the investigation. 7/28/13 18:55 CST.

 Once the events of interest are located, the original footage can then be analyzed using facial recognition, heat mapping and other software to further evaluate what’s contained in the video.
 BriefCam leaves this analysis to other software companies, focusing on the processing of hours of video streams into minutes of Video Synopsis.

-BriefCam eases privacy concerns because the video being processed is recorded and monitored anyway, and BriefCam’s software limits the amount and scope of what’s being reviewed.Tags: Security,Technology
+BriefCam eases privacy concerns because the video being processed is recorded and monitored anyway, and BriefCam’s software limits the amount and scope of what’s being reviewed.Tags: IT Security,Technology